nazifekirca/nazifekirca.github.io/_posts/2022-01-25-Database-Design.md

 ---
 layout: post
 title: Database Design
-subtitle: Notes from Datacamp Course
+subtitle: Notes from Lis Sulmont's Database Design Course
 categories: Databases
 tags: [Database Design, Intro]
 ---

-The content is mainly taken from (Database Design) by Lis Sulmont
+Most of the content (and all images if not specified differently) are taken from [Database Design](https://campus.datacamp.com/courses/database-design) by Lis Sulmont.

 ## Understand the requirements